nameless-and-blameless/TAG/wiki_drafts/RR.md

 The train does come by with other weaponry trained on this apartment.

-The tracks look like shit, the weight of an average human can move
+The tracks look like shit, the weight of an average human can move the ties, the ground under them is horrible.
+Uneven gravel/grading.
+Im no expert but I've hung out at many railroad tracks even got high at some while skipping school with Holly Davis.
+That's for "But enough on that for now" by Vandaveer Annie and gubment.

 Note to self: ask Him if the federal government has ever done this elsewhere.
 - He just started playing "I Move On" on  Chicago...
 "A moving target is hard to hit" or track, no one suspects it, cause its gone.